AyiSteve/Dubhacks-2024/README.md

+This Project is for Dubhack.

+If you would like view the prototype, please pull it and type ''flutter pub get'' in terminal!

 ## Inspiration
 With many latest news about patient safety, we came to a realization where most cases which patient have a wrong diagnosis or given the wrong drug was through a miscommunication or lack of communication.